fdilke/bewl/bewl2/done-todo.md

 - there should really be tests for Memoize.type1 (didn't clone during refactor)

 # TOO GNARLY (for now)
+- default RESULT type of Unit for situations like withAction[Int, Unit] ? not quite, but could sort of do it with 'import experimental.namedTypeArguments'

 # TODO
 - permutations, deep property of FinSet from card trick?